A primal-dual interior point trust region method for second-order stationary points of Riemannian inequality-constrained optimization problems: Numerical experiments

 \subsection{Results and discussion}

 We applied the algorithms to the problem, starting from 20 initial points.

-\cref{fig:boxplotstablinsysidentif} shows box plots of the minimum residuals computed by the solvers across 20 outputs. \RIPTRM{} (\tCG{}) robustly solved the instances with the highest accuracy.
-While \RIPTRM{} (\Exact{}) also performed well, its robustness appeared to be inferior to \RIPTRM{} (\tCG{}). \cref{fig:residtimestablinsysidentif} illustrates a representative example of a residual over time for the algorithms.
+\cref{fig:boxplotstablinsysidentif} shows box plots of the minimum residuals computed by the solvers across 20 outputs. \cref{fig:residtimestablinsysidentif} illustrates a representative example of a residual over time for the algorithms.
 Here, we omit the inner iterations of \RIPTRM{}s and only plot the outer iterations for clarity.
-We observe that \RIPTRM{} (\tCG{}) successfully solved the instance with the highest accuracy.
-Compared with \RIPTRM{} and \RIPM{}, these results indicate that the trust region strategy provide accurate solutions than the line search method in Riemannian constrained optimization.
+We also verified in our experiments that all reported solutions satisfy the strict complementarity condition; specifically, for every output $(\ptaccum,\ineqLagmultaccum[])$ and every $\ineqidx\in\ineqset$, we never observed $|\ineqLagmultaccum[\ineqidx]|\leq 10^{-8}$ and $\abs*{\ineqfun[\ineqidx]\paren*{\ptaccum}}\leq 10^{-8}$ simultaneously.